-If your organization uses a single sign-on provider, you may connect it to Malwarebytes Nebula platform.
+If your organization uses a single sign-on provider, you may connect it to Malwarebytes Nebula.
 This article provides an overview of Malwarebytes single sign-on configuration and basic setup steps.

 Go to Settings > Single Sign-On.
 Single-Sign On is turned off by default.